Updated March 10, 2026

-For manufacturers in the plastic film and sheet extrusion industry, tight control over material thickness isn’t just a quality issue; it is also a financial one.
+For manufacturers in the plastic film and sheet extrusion industry, tight control over film or sheet thickness isn’t just a quality issue; it is also a financial one.
 Whether you’re producing multilayer packaging film or thick thermoformable sheet, knowing exactly when to invest in a web gauging system can make the difference between high profitability and costly waste.
+For an overview of available technologies and system configurations, see our film and sheet extrusion thickness measurement solutions page.

 📏What is a Web Gauging System?

-A web gauging system, also known as a thickness measurement system, provides real-time, non-contact monitoring of material thickness across the width of the extruded film or sheet.
+A web gauging system, also known as a thickness measurement system, provides real-time, non-contact measurement of film or sheet thickness across the web.
 Technologies such as x-ray, gamma, beta, laser, and infrared are common in web gauging.
 These systems either feed data into closed-loop line controls or display thickness profiles for an operator to monitor.
 Want to learn more about the pros and cons of each individual sensor technology in more depth?
-Reference this article here.
+Want to learn more about the pros and cons of each individual sensor technology in more depth?
+See our guide to web gauging technologies used in extrusion and coating lines.

 📈Why Web Gauging Matters